rbsam176/ms3-coffeedb/readme.md

 - While CoffeeDB demonstrates usage of a non-relational database, it also makes use of MongoDB's ability to include limited relationships between sets of data.
 While this is functional in this current build, for CoffeeDB to expand and provide features such as recommending coffee to users based on their previous ratings/reviews, a transition to a dedicated relationship database management system such as MySQL would be beneficial.
 - In a future build I would like to include the ability to share profile pages over social media.
 This would be beneficial to the user as it would provide easy means to share their favourite coffee with friends.
 It would be beneficial to CoffeeDB in that it would promote word-of-mouth advertising.
 - Within the users profile page it should provide recommendations of coffee based on the what ratings the user has given to other coffee submissions.
 This suggestion would be based submissions that were also highly rated by users that rated the common submission.
-- A future implementaiton should include the ability to have different user types, with different permissions.
+- A future implementation should include the ability to have different user types, with different permissions.
 Currently all users are treated the same, there is no admin user other than who has access to the code itself (me).
 I would like to introduce an admin user so that reviews/submissions can be removed easily if they contain inappropriate material.
 - The current build of CoffeeDB only permits sorting by rating on the 'All reviews' page.
 All other sort functionality is purely by brand name/coffee name and submission date.
 This was partly due to the nature of MongoDB not fully supporting relationships.
-A change to the schema may allow this, by separately ratings and reviews to their own collection, but the benefits need to be weighed when deciding whether to proceed with a document based database such as MongoDB versus a relationtional database like MySQL.
+A change to the schema may allow this, by separately ratings and reviews to their own collection, but the benefits need to be weighed when deciding whether to proceed with a document based database such as MongoDB versus a relational database like MySQL.
 - Currently a user is unable to easily see all submissions they have rated or reviewed, it would rely on them remembering the submission and finding it via Browse.
 I would like this to be introduced within their profile page in a future build.
 - The ability to 'watch' other users so that you are notified if someone you follow has submitted a new coffee, or recently reviewed/rated a coffee.
 This would introduce a light social network to CoffeeDB which I believe could influence users to return more often.
 - The search container is positioned at the top of the second half of the homepage when viewing on desktop.
 Due to the grid system in bootstrap it is moved below other containers when viewing on mobile.
 For consistency I would like to update this to be more consistent.